dlpoole/Analog-Color-Organ-Light-Organ/README.md

 show color and loud passages will turn on all colors in saturation, producing mostly pastels.
 The effect can be visualized in the accompanying filter plots PDF by comparing the crossovers between the three filter responses with DYNAMIC_RANGE, which is the LED cutoff threshold and a modifiable named parameter in the sketch.
+Pastels can also be the effect of commercially broadcast program content which is usually subjected to deep multi-band dynamic range compression.
 Line and record outputs on a stereo are ideal sources because they deliver a constant level independent of your volume setting.

 The color organ can be turned OFF and back ON with the ON/OFF button.
 When turned ON, the color organ will resume in the state it was in when turned OFF, including the Quiet Color, as